How to Avoid The Biggest Mistake 8 Out of 10 Brides Make When Choosing A Wedding Photographer

 Limiting the number of locations is common among wedding photographers.
 They’re looking for ways to beef up that package you’re ordering.

-Limiting Film (aka: digital film/exposures) is the worst thing a photographer can do when covering an unfolding event such as a wedding!
+Limiting Film (aka digital film/exposures) is the worst thing a photographer can do when covering an unfolding event such as a wedding!
 Most package-based photographers will limit film even if they say they don’t!
 What would stop them from shooting just a couple of rolls – especially if you purchased the “24-8×10 package”.
 Always remember, once the moment is gone, it’s gone forever.
-Limiting film is the easiest way to lose a moment.
+The limiting film is the easiest way to lose a moment.

 5) Ask about their guarantees!!!
 They should have some sort of performance guarantee – GET-IT-IN-WRITING!
 If something didn’t come out the way you expected, they should offer to recreate it somehow or give you your money back!
 As of this writing, one performance guarantee is to get “preview” images on a CD before you get anything else.
 These are small versions of your digital images, like getting a sample before buying the whole scoop of ice cream.
 If you don’t like them, the photographer should give you your money back!
 In other words, you don’t buy the photographs until after you’ve seen them!